 In order to perform marketing analytics, there are a lot of necessary pieces—a good team, for one, the right data, and a visual means to display findings to stakeholders.
 But somewhere in between all of that, Trifacta plays a key role of allowing teams to visually understand and format increasingly complex data.
 With Trifacta, marketers can work off of an interface that is more advanced than Excel, but that doesn’t ask them to be, in order to level up the initiatives they take on.
 It’s a new source of power for marketers to become even more data-driven.

 To get a sense for the other features that make Trifacta a great fit for preparing data for marketing analytics, watch our demo focused on marketing analytics.
-After watching, we welcome you to try out the technology yourself—Sign up for our free cloud version of Trifacta Wrangler.
+After watching, we welcome you to try out the technology yourself—Sign up for our free 30-day trial of Trifacta.